 Know the signs before attempting to form any type of relationship with a commitment phobic man.
 It will save you a lot of tears and potentially heartbreak.
 If you do believe that the relationship is worth the struggles and pain, attempt to help him overcome his commitment phobia, however, don’t expect changes right away.

-The key is understanding men on a deep emotional level, and how the subtle things you do and say to a man affect him much more than you might think.
+The key is understanding him on a deep EMOTIONAL level.
+Understanding, how the subtle things you do and say to a man affect him much more than you think.

 When you know how to do this, you’ll be able to deeply connect with a man, and powerfully attract him.